Fort Harrison State Park Trail Rides

 The Animal Encounters barn at Conner Prairie is every animal lover’s dream.
 With plenty of farm animals to see, touch, and sometimes even feed, you can definitely get your farm fix here.
 Conner Prairie’s horses aren’t housed in the animal encounters barn they are roaming in the fields all around, and you might even see them carting materials for a project!
-For a Halloween thrill check out the horse-drawn wagons during the Headless Horseman season!
+For a Halloween thrill check out the horse-drawn wagons and the headless man riding a horse during the Headless Horseman season!

 If you need a horse fix and all else fails head to the Eiteljorg museum.
 Their lower level kids’ area features a Western exhibit where kids can put on their cowboy (or cowgirl) gear and saddle up on stationary “horses.”

 For a long time, horses have been used as therapy for children and adults facing difficulties and challenges, both physical and mental.
 Here are some Hippotherapy locations in and near Indianapolis.

 If you have a kiddo interested in horses or are looking for a more in-depth look at horsemanship, the Hoosier Horse Fair and Expo is a great annual event.
 The Hoosier Horse Fair takes place every spring and is full of horse education and experts.